dreamcatcher-tech/network/Inbox/2024-12-09 1148 reasoning workbench tools.md

 Ability to select a portion of a document and narrow the scope down to working on just this part.

 Being able to take a screenshot of something and upload it instantly, using the chrome desktop tools for taking screenshots.

+We should be able to generate multiple versions of a particular theme, and then be able to compare them all to extract the important parts out, and to see what differences there were between them.